 The first community workshop, held on Monday, February 10th, was an opportunity for community members to learn about the study, share their thoughts on the draft project goals, and pinpoint areas with safety concerns and transportation challenges along the corridor.

 If you were unable to attend the workshop, materials are available below.
 You may then scroll down to share your thoughts in the ‘Share Your Thoughts’ section.

 Establishing the project goals is a key step in the study process, as these goals will be used to evaluate potential strategies to improve safety and mobility along the US 195 corridor.
 The project team developed a set of draft project goals and then asked community members to tell us if there are any additional goals this study should consider, which goals matter most to you, and which users the US 195 corridor should accommodate.
-The project team is working to update the project goals to reflect community input.
-Check back soon for the final set of project goals.
+Scroll up to view the final project goals.

 How Can You Participate?

 We’d like to hear your thoughts on safety concerns and other transportation challenges (missing connections, congestion hot spots, etc.) at specific locations along the US 195 corridor.
 Please share your thoughts using the interactive map below.